If you have the will to learn, we'll give you the power to succeed.

 Courses in the sport management program present relevant theory and practice that prepares students to be successful leaders in today's ever-expanding sport industry.
 Students will develop business and administrative skills needed by organizations involved with sport activities, products, and services.

-The program is intended to be a component of the Accelerated 3+2 BS in Sports Medicine/ MS in Athletic Training (the MS in AT will be instituted upon the CAATE degree change approval).
+The program is intended to be a component of the Accelerated 3+2 BS in Sports Medicine/ MS in Athletic Training.
 Students who do not wish to pursue or who do not meet the requirements for acceptance into the MS in AT can still matriculate into and graduate with a Bachelor of Science degree in sports medicine.

 A minor in statistics develops proficiency in statistical techniques.
 The minor is suitable for science, computer science, or business majors who wish to enhance their quantitative skills and analytical thinking for their major.
 It also improves their graduate school and career prospects.